Bean-Young/AHU-Database/README.md

 > The suitable data for this step is the **Filtered Data**.
 If you choose the Processed Data, you can skip this step.

 Data preprocessing is divided into two stages:
-1) We convert the data into a uniform format
+1) We convert the data into a NPY format
 2) We generate a list of noisy data.

 Firstly, you need to run the [`To_NPY.py`](To_NPY.py) file to convert the video and image collections into numpy array format with a `.npy` extension.
 In this process, the code also handles frame extraction from videos and image cropping.